-The principle of correlating sensorial or behavioural parameters with cerebral excitation has a long history in neuroscience, from the days of Goltz and Ferrier (e.g. Ferrier 1875, Goltz 1881, Phillips 1984) to modern day approaches which use exogenous stimulation; e.g. magneto-simulation or endogenous activity (PET and MRI).
-Correlations in micro-electrode recording and functional imaging data have received special attention recently, as they are a possible index of functional and effective connectivity (Gerstein et al 1969, Friston 1993b).
+The principle of correlating sensorial or behavioral parameters with cerebral excitation has a long history in neuroscience, from the days of Goltz and Ferrier [e.g., Ferrier, 1875; Goltz, 1881; Phillips et al., 1984] to modern-day approaches that use exogenous stimulation, e.g., magneto-simulation or endogenous activity (PET and MRI).
+Correlations in microelectrode recording and functional imaging data have received special attention recently, as they are a possible index of functional and effective connectivity [Gerstein and Perkel, 1969; Friston et al., 1993b].

-Although there is a fundamental equivalence between testing for specific time-dependent changes with contrasts in analysis of (co-)variance of PET data and correlating a time-dependent parameter with MRI data (see Friston et al 1993a for a concrete illustration of this point), it is important to acknowledge the differences: MRI data represent time-series that lend themselves directly to signal processing.
-For example in this paper, using a few standard results from the theory of stochastic processes, one can solve the problem of detecting cross-correlations in the presence of autocorrelations and avoid what could have been a discursive and dense statistical analysis.
+Although a fundamental equivalence exists between testing for specific time-dependent changes with contrasts in analysis of (co-)variance of PET data and correlating a time-dependent parameter with MRI data (refer to Friston et al. [1993a] for a concrete illustration of this point), it is important to acknowledge the differences: MRI data represent time-series that lend themselves directly to signal processing.
+For example, in this paper, using a few standard results from the theory of stochastic processes, one can solve the problem of detecting cross-correlations in the presence of autocorrelations and avoid what could have been a discursive and dense statistical analysis.

-This paper has focused exclusively on correlations as a means of detecting significant activations.
+This paper has focused exclusively on correlations for detecting significant activations.
 An alternative, found in the recent functional MRI literature, is to categorize the MRI time-series into activation and baseline scans and express the mean difference in some form.
-There have been profound reservations about this approach related to the observation that the residual MRI signal, around the mean for each stimulus-cycle, is not normally distributed (John Baker - personal communication).
-The analysis presented in this paper concurs with these reservations: While the residual variability about the convolved contrast y(t) is normally distributed, the probability that it will be similarly distributed about a horizontal line running from stimulus onset to offset is low.
+Researchers have had profound reservations about this approach related to the observation that the residual MRI signal around the mean for each stimulus-cycle is not normally distributed [Baker J, personal communication].
+The analysis presented in this paper concurs with these reservations.
+Although the residual variability about the convolved contrast y(t) is normally distributed, the probability that it will be similarly distributed about a horizontal line running from stimulus onset to offset is low.
 The MRI time-series reflects a true dynamic response to an input, characterized by its response function.
-To pretend that this response, following stimulus onset, constitutes a single category is not really tenable.
-The proper way to conceptually categorize these time-series, is in terms of offset from stimulus onset.
-For example the set of first scans after stimulus onset is a different category from the set of second scans following stimulus onset.
+To pretend that this response following stimulus onset constitutes a single category is not really tenable.
+The proper way to categorize these time-series conceptually is in terms of offset from stimulus onset.
+For example, the set of first scans after stimulus onset is a different category from the set of second scans following stimulus onset.
 The residuals about the means of these categories will be normally distributed.
-Note that the convolved contrast implicitly assumes the latter form of categorisation because only these scans have the same values of y(t).
+The convolved contrast implicitly assumes the latter form of categorization because only these scans have the same values of y(t).

-Implicit in phase-shifting (as a tool to estimate intrinsic autocorrelations) is the requirement that stimulus cycles are repeated over and over again.
-There is a fundamental point to be made here: If one wants to implement intra-subject signal averaging in its broadest sense, then multiple presentations of the same stimulus-cycle are obligatory (the more the better).
+Implicit in phase-shifting (as a tool to estimate intrinsic autocorrelations) is the requirement that stimulus cycles are continuously repeated.
+A fundamental point to be made here is: If implementation of intrasubject signal averaging in its broadest sense is the goal, then multiple presentations of the same stimulus-cycle are obligatory (the more the better).
 This places significant constraints on experimental design.
-The key theme is, again, that the object which is averaged is a complete stimulus-cycle not repeated scans within a cycle.
-A failure to recognize this will sacrifice all the rich nonlinear information, about an evoked neuronal and hemodynamic transient, for the apparent ease of simple categorical comparisons.
-Ironically this nonlinearity invalidates a parametric approach to averaging scans from the same stimulus-cycle (see above).
+The key theme, again, is that the object that is averaged is a complete stimulus-cycle, not repeated scans within a cycle.
+A failure to recognize this will sacrifice all the rich nonlinear information about an evoked neuronal and hemodynamic transient for the apparent ease of simple categorical comparisons.
+Ironically, this nonlinearity invalidates a parametric approach to averaging scans from the same stimulus-cycle (see above).